 - All students and employees must register their vehicles with Campus Safety.

-- Decals shall be affixed to the windshield on the passenger side in the lower corner.
+- Student decals shall be affixed to the windshield on the passenger side in the lower corner

-- Hangtags shall be hung from the rearview mirror facing forward.
+- Employee hangtags shall be hung from the rearview mirror facing forward.

-- All visitors to campus must stop at Campus Safety and obtain a free visitor’s pass.
-The visitor’s pass must be on the vehicles dashboard while in campus or Power Authority lots.
+- All visitors to campus must stop at the Campus Safety office and obtain a free visitor’s pass.
+The visitor’s pass must be on the vehicles dashboard while on campus.

 - Vehicles must be operated in accordance with all New York State Vehicle and Traffic laws.